appwrite/templates/node/speak-with-elevenlabs/README.md

-# 📣 ElevenLabs Generation Demo
+# 📣 Node Speak with ElevenLabs Function

 Turn text into speech using the ElevenLabs API and save the audio file to Appwrite storage while outputting a link to the file.